burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 ### Do Not Assume Peoples Skill Set

 Skilled programmers often do not like admitting they are stuck or do not understand something.
 I recommend being a little obtrusive at times and asking to see peoples code and especially unit tests if practicing TDD.
-I have found that sometimes the most vocal members of a Dojo might be missing a crucial point and this can lead them to not gain as much as they otherwise would from the exercise.
+I have found that sometimes the most vocal members of a dojo might be missing a crucial point and this can lead them to not gain as much as they otherwise would from the exercise.
 A vocal person such as this can also lead their pairing partner down the wrong path and instil the wrong types of practices.
 Do not be afraid to challenge people in the right way.
 The key is being respectful and making sure your intention comes across correctly - you are there to help and not criticise.

 ### Walk the Room